Frank Holmes (geologist): Trucial Coast

 In 1937, Holmes was instructed by Petroleum Concessions Ltd – an associate company of IPC – to complete oil concession agreements with the sheikhs of the Trucial Coast and the ruler of Oman but he proved dilatory and had to be relieved through ill-health.
 "I am sure that if Holmes comes to the Gulf there will be the usual atmosphere of confusion and intrigue which he creates wherever he goes and which sooner or later gives us much unnecessary trouble," wrote the British Political Resident from Bahrain, reflecting a widespread suspicion among British officials that Holmes was a threat to their country's interests in the Persian Gulf.
 To another official, he was simply "a rover in the world of oil".

 Achievements

-Described as being "of powerful physique, of blunt speech and great strength of character", Holmes possessed qualities of charm and generosity that won him the admiration of Arabs across the region.
-He was also able to invoke dreams of wealth among the many impoverished sheikhs of the Arabian peninsula.
-Although not a trained petroleum geologist, he relied on a knowledge of geology gained as a mining engineer and a certain intuition (what Holmes described as his "nose for oil") to locate areas where oil might be found.
+Described as being "of powerful physique, of blunt speech and great strength of character", Holmes was not a trained petroleum geologist, but he relied on a knowledge of geology gained as a mining engineer and a certain intuition (what Holmes described as his "nose for oil") to locate areas where oil might be found.
 In the event, at a time when established opinion was generally pessimistic about finding oil in Arabia, Holmes' predictions were remarkably accurate.
-It is for these reasons that he earned from Arabs the sobriquet "Abu Naft", or the Father of Oil.
+It is for these reasons that he earned from Arabs the sobriquet "Abu Naft", or the Father of Oil, although he remained a controversial figure.